Definition of a High Performance Building

 Optional Earth Sheltering

 Blending of the building with its site, lowering its profile and connecting the building to the earth reduces energy demands.
-Walkout basements are a great option for two level homes as this provides the best geothermal earth link for the LOGIX ICF wall to work properly.
-The LOGIX concrete wall core, when built correctly, will maintain earth temperature throughout all weather conditions.
+Walkout basements are a great option for two level homes as this provides the best geothermal earth link for the ICF wall to work properly.
+The ICF concrete wall core, when built correctly, will maintain earth temperature throughout all weather conditions.

 High Mass Low Maintenance Construction